Publishing the data

 For census 2016 it is planned to release summary profiles for particular geographic areas, such as counties, constituencies and towns.
 The two page report will contain summary census results on a selection of key demographic and economic variables.

 The 2011 area profiles can be found here.
 The 2016 area profiles will be available in the coming months.

 Place of work school or college – anonymised records

-As part of the Census 2016 processing programme the place of work, school or college details will be geo-coded.
-All workers resident in Ireland on Census night will be coded to their place of work and all Irish resident students from the age of 5 and upwards will be coded to their place of school/college.
-A detailed file containing the demographic and socio-economic characteristics of these residents along with information on the origin and destination of their journeys will be made available for analysis.
+As part of the Census 2016 processing programme the place of work, school or college details are geo-coded.
+All workers resident in Ireland on Census night are coded to their place of work and all Irish resident students from the age of 5 and upwards are coded to their place of school/college.
+A detailed file containing the demographic and socio-economic characteristics of these residents along with information on the origin and destination of their journeys is available for analysis.

 The POWSCAR file is only available under strict conditions to bone fide researchers who are approved by CSO.
 More details can be found here.